 5. Risk Management and Back-Up Plan

-• Project risk management: Be aware of any potential risks that could derail your go-live phase.
-How can we minimize the risks?
-What is the impact?
-Have a back-up plan so you can mitigate difficulties.
+- Project risk management: Be aware of any potential risks that could derail your go-live phase.
+Have a back-up plan to mitigate issues.

 Now that you know what’s needed to get started on your ERP implementation project, think about your overall readiness.
 Read these steps and cross-reference with them.
 Discuss things at length with both your implementation partner and your team.